oktanishq/BrokerBase/docs/Logout_implementation.md

 - Handle loading states appropriately
 - Ensure modal is accessible (keyboard navigation)

-## Integration with Existing Pages

-### Dashboard Page
+## Migration from Individual Implementation

+If you have existing pages with individual logout modal implementations:

+1. **Remove duplicate code**:
-Already implemented - uses global JavaScript + modal component + shared sidebar
+   - Delete global JavaScript from individual pages

-### Inventory Page
-Requires: Global JavaScript + modal component + sidebar (shared)

-### Leads Page
-Requires: Global JavaScript + modal component + sidebar (shared)

-### Analytics Page
-Requires: Global JavaScript + modal component + sidebar (shared)

-## Customization Options

-### Styling
-Modify Tailwind classes in the modal component:
+   - Remove `<x-logout-confirmation-modal />` from individual pages

+2. **Update page structure**:
-- Change colors (red/gray buttons)
+   - Change `@extends` to `layouts.admin`
-- Adjust spacing and typography
-- Customize animations

-### Behavior
-Modify global functions:
-- Add custom logic before showing modal
+   - Move content into appropriate sections

+3. **Test functionality**:
-- Change logout process
+   - Verify logout modal still works
-- Add analytics tracking

-### Content
-Update modal text:
-- Change title and description
-- Modify button labels
-- Add custom icons
+   - Check all page functionality

 ## Conclusion

-The logout modal implementation provides a robust, maintainable solution for logout confirmation across all admin pages.
-The global state management approach ensures consistency while the component architecture allows for easy customization and extension.
+The centralized logout modal implementation provides a robust, maintainable solution for logout confirmation across all admin pages.
+The master layout approach eliminates code duplication, ensures consistency, and makes adding logout modal to new pages as simple as extending the layout.

+**Key Benefits**:
+- **Single Point of Maintenance**: Changes made to the master layout apply everywhere
+- **Zero Code Duplication**: No repeated JavaScript or component includes
+- **Consistent Behavior**: All pages have identical logout functionality
+- **Easy Extension**: New pages get logout modal automatically
+- **Future-Proof**: Easy to modify or extend logout behavior

 For questions or issues, refer to the troubleshooting section or check the implementation examples.